Kentucky Trivia ● Kentucky Tweets

 October 19, 1997, in a move described as unprecedented, the state pushed ahead with plans for a new Bullitt County Courthouse, even though county officials, while not opposed to the idea, never formally voted for the $6.4 million project.

 October 19, 1998, the PGA announced the Valhalla Golf Club would be home to the 2004 Senior PGA Senior Championship and the 2008 Ryder Cup.
 Valhalla had already successfully hosted the 1996 PGA Championship won by Mark Brooks.

 October 19, 2000, the Kentucky State Data Center announced that Lexington would pass Louisville as the state’s largest city if Louisville did not approve the Louisville-Jefferson County measure.
 From 1990 to 2000 Louisville population declined to 253,128 loosing 16,710 while Lexington grew by 18,149 to 243,785.
 Based on the trend, Lexington would become the largest city by 2001.

 October 19, 2016, Louisville reached a grim milestone when it recorded its 100th homicide for the year, reaching the triple digits for the first time in four decades.
-The FBI’s 2016 Crime report revealed that Louisville’s homicide problem is deeper than the numbers suggest.
+The FBI’s 2016 Crime report revealed that Louisville’s homicide problem was deeper than the numbers suggested.

 On October 19, 2019, Warren Rosenthal died, builder of the iconic restaurants Jerry’s and Long John Silver’s.
 The CEO of Jerrico enjoyed a family of white thoroughbreds that lived on his Patchen Wilkes Farm, across the street from Hamburg Farm in Lexington.